Getting Arrested: Documents Your Attorney Will Need

 ____Paper Trails.
 This is a broad category covering all types of documented evidence.
 For example, a paper trail may be important if you have been accused of a "white-collar" crime such as tax evasion.
 The written record of your tax filings will be essential in determining whether you have in fact committed a crime.
 As another example, if you have been accused of committing a crime in Detroit, Michigan, on a night you claim that you were on a business trip in San Francisco, California, your attorney will want to see any paper trail created on that trip, such as airline tickets, long-distance telephone bills, and hotel and restaurant receipts, in order to prove that you could not have committed the crime.

 ____Information About Witnesses.
 If you believe there were witnesses, particularly those that were not contacted by the police during their investigation, you should provide your attorney with a list of their names and addresses if that information is known to you.
 If you do not know their names, at least provide your attorney with any information you know about the persons, such as physical descriptions and locations at the time of the crime.
 You never know what witness may the one to provide you with a solid defense.

 ____Information About Your Alibi.
 If you claim to have an alibi for your whereabouts at the time of the alleged crime, you should provide your attorney with the name and contact information of anyone who can confirm that alibi.
 This may be crucial evidence in supporting, or rejecting, your defense.

-The important thing is to make sure that you see an attorney as early as possible in your case.
+If you've been arrested, it's important to make sure that you see an attorney as early as possible in your case.
 Getting documents for your attorney will allow them to get a jump start on your case could lead to great results down the road, such as the granting of a motion to suppress evidence.
-Get in touch with a defense attorney in your area today to learn about how he or she can help you with your case.
+Get in touch with a criminal defense attorney in your area today to learn about how he or she can help you with your case.